-The term of the individual derivatives must expire by no later than February 27, 2018 and must be defined such that the acquisition of Infineon shares on exercise or satisfaction of the derivatives cannot be effected after February 27, 2018.
-The authorization is thus intended to make full use of the five-year period permitted by law, but with the restriction that the term of the individual options may not exceed 18 months in each case.
+The term of the individual derivatives must expire by no later than by the end of 21 February 2023 and must be defined such that the acquisition of Infineon shares on exercise or satisfaction of the derivatives cannot be effected after 21 February 2023.
+The authorization is thus intended to make full use of the five-year period permitted by law, but with the restriction that the term of individual options may not exceed 18 months in each case.
 This ensures that there is an appropriate time limit on obligations arising from the individual option transactions.
 The entire acquisition volume via put and call options is capped at 5% of the current share capital, determined both at the time of the authorization becoming effective and the time of its exercise through the use of the derivative.
 The repurchase of own shares with the aid of derivatives must also be counted towards the threshold stipulated for the general repurchase authorization in Item 7 on the Agenda; a repurchase of own shares above the 10% threshold stipulated by law is therefore excluded.

 The derivative contracts must be concluded with a bank or via the stock exchange.
-It must be ensured that obligations under the derivatives are met only using shares that have been acquired previously, in compliance with the principle of equal treatment, via the stock exchange at the current price of the share in Xetra trading (or a comparable successor system) at the time of acquisition.
+This ensures that obligations under the derivatives are met only using shares that have been acquired previously - in compliance with the principle of equal treatment -, at the current price of the share in Xetra trading on the Frankfurter Stock Exchange (or comparable successor system) at the time of acquisition.

 The acquisition price to be paid by the Company for the shares is the exercise price specified in the relevant put or call option.
 The exercise price of a put option will be lower and that of a call option higher than the stock exchange price of the Infineon share when the put option is sold or the call option is acquired.
-The price agreed in the derivative (excluding incidental acquisition costs but taking into account the option premium paid or received) for the acquisition of a share when options are exercised may be no more than 10% above and no more than 30% below the price of the share calculated at the opening auction in Xetra trading (or a comparable successor system) on the day the derivative transaction is concluded.
+The price agreed in the derivative (excluding incidental acquisition costs but taking into account the option premium paid or received) for the acquisition of a share when options are exercised may be no more than 10% above and no more than 30% below the price of the share determined in the Xetra trading opening auction on the Frankfurt Stock Exchange (or comparable successor system) on the day the derivative transaction is concluded.

-The sales price received by the Company for a derivative (usually a put option) may not be substantially lower and the purchase price paid by the Company for a derivative (usually a call option) may not be substantially higher than the theoretical market value of the options concerned as determined in accordance with accepted methods of financial mathematics, it being the case that the factors to be considered in determining the theoretical market value shall include the agreed exercise price.
+The sales price received by the Company for a derivative (usually a put option) may not be substantially lower and the purchase price paid by the Company for a derivative (usually a call option) may not be substantially higher than the theoretical market value of the options concerned as determined in accordance with accepted methods (in particular methods of financial mathematics), it being the case that the factors to be considered in determining the theoretical market value shall include the agreed exercise price.